How, When and Where Older Adults Can Get COVID-19 Vaccines and Boosters

-It's not yet clear.
-The White House has said that Vaccines.gov will eventually direct people to booster appointments at some pharmacies and health centers currently offering vaccines.
+Vaccines.gov is directing people to booster appointments at some pharmacies and health centers currently offering initial vaccines.
 But you may need to go to a new location if you received your shots from a mass vaccination site, since many have been closed for several months.
 Gov. Phil Murphy (D) of New Jersey has said his state will “almost certainly” reopen some mass vaccination sites to distribute boosters, but the White House has not yet indicated support for mass vaccination sites nationally.

-Residents and staff at long-term care facilities may also go through a different process than they did in the winter, when a series of vaccination clinics were set up through a federal partnership with CVS, Walgreens and other local pharmacies.
+Residents and staff at long-term care facilities may also go through a different process than they did in the winter, when vaccination clinics were set up through a federal partnership with CVS, Walgreens and other pharmacies.

 Not exactly.
 The CDC recommends that certain immunocompromised people, including those being actively treated for cancer or taking certain immunosuppressing drugs, receive a third dose of Pfizer's or Moderna's vaccine at least 28 days after getting their second dose.
+They may also get a booster — a fourth dose — at least six months after their third shot, according to CDC guidance.
 These individuals’ immune systems may not respond sufficiently to just two vaccine doses.
 Only about 3 percent of the U.S. adult population is expected to need a third shot.
 If you think you may be eligible for one, the CDC recommends talking with your health care provider about your medical condition and whether getting an additional dose makes sense.

 If I'm already fully vaccinated, do I really need a booster?

-Some health experts say yes.
+Many health experts say yes, if you're an older adult or if your work exposes you to other infected people.
 Recent studies from the CDC and the Mayo Clinic suggest that COVID-19 vaccines are very effective in the weeks and months after full inoculation — but that the strength of protection eventually starts to fade.

 "Regardless of the vaccine evaluated, all vaccines remain effective in preventing hospitalization and severe disease.
 But they may be less effective in preventing infection and mild illness recently,” Sara Oliver, M.D., an epidemic intelligence service officer in the CDC's division of viral diseases, said during a CDC advisory panel meeting in late August.